Top 5 Accounting Tricks Every Small Business Owner Should Know

 Less-Known Deductions

-• Prepaid expenses such as insurance or rent for up to 12 months.
+• Prepaid expenses such as insurance or rent for up to 12 months in advance.

 FAQs on Tax Deductions

 Profit on paper does not always mean cash in hand.
 Cash flow keeps your business alive.
-A profitable business can still fail without cash to pay wages, rent, and suppliers.
+A profitable business can still fail without enough cash to pay wages, rent, and suppliers on time.

 How to Monitor Cash Flow